-504: Disease Prevention and Health Promotion (DP/HP) Services
+504: Evidence-Based Disease and Disability Prevention and Health Promotion Services (EBDDP/HP)

 Title III-D of the Older Americans Act (OAA) was established in 1987.
-It provides grants to States and Territories based on their share of the population aged sixty (60) years and over for education and implementation activities that support healthy lifestyles and promote healthy behaviors.
+It provides grants to states and territories based on their share of the population aged 60 years and over for education and implementation activities that support healthy lifestyles and promote healthy behaviors.
 Health education reduces the need for more costly medical interventions.
-Priority is given to serving older adults living in medically underserved areas of the State or who are of greatest economic need.
+Priority is given to serving older adults living in medically-underserved areas of the State of South Carolina or to those who are of the greatest economic need.
+In February 2012, Congressional appropriations mandated that Older Americans Act Title III-D funding for Fiscal Year 2012 be used only for programs and activities that have been demonstrated to be evidence-based.